polymegos/behavioral-obfuscator/README.md

 # Behavioral Obfuscator

-**Behavioral Obfuscator** is a lightweight and sophisticated anti-fingerprinting userscript designed to protect against tracking by manipulating typing, scrolling, and timing behavior.
+**Behavioral Obfuscator** is a lightweight anti-fingerprinting userscript designed to protect against tracking by manipulating typing, scrolling, and timing behavior.
 By introducing non-uniform jitter and subtle noise, it prevents websites from accurately profiling users based on their interaction patterns, without compromising the user experience.

 ## Features